econdesousa/Incomp2Mut/README.md

 * Familial configuration: choose between Duos (Father / Child) or Trios (Father / Mother / Child)
 * Incompatibility Rate: Enter here the **observed** incompatibility rate.
 * Number of Simulations: choose the desired number of simulations
 	* for the markers we tested n>100 000 will result in similar Mutation Rates.
 If n is too big the simulations may take a while depending on the user machine.
-Please wait for the "Done!" window before disconnect.
+Please wait for the "Done!" window before disconnecting.
 * Random Seed: Starting point in generating random numbers.
 This can be any number.
 Using the same number in consecutive runs (with same parameters) will ensure reproducible results.
 You can enlarge n or test with different random seeds to evaluate convergence of the result.
 * OK! button: Press this button to run.